TheJanusStream/bevy_symbios_texture/README.md

 pixel blobs as generation completes and re-uploads them (regenerating mipmaps) on the first hit after a restart, so warm caches survive across processes.

+For diagnostics, `TextureCache::entry_count()` reports how many entries the backing store currently holds in memory — `Some(len)` for `MemoryStore`, `None` for `FileStore`, whose entries live on disk.
+Because the cache retains `Handle<Image>` clones, its entry count is often the missing term when attributing image-asset growth in a running application.

 ### Animated parameter curves